-Varanasi, Uttar Pradesh- 2006
+Varanasi, Uttar Pradesh- 2006:

+Being from Benaras, and being very actively involved in the culture, conservation, and archiving of most artforms (painting, music, literature, crafts, textile, et al), Raman is very well located to facilitate search and research for all kinds of ideas.
 This is a paid residency, awarded by application.
 The artists are provided private studios, lodging, and meals; and a lot of interactions, inquisitions, and activities are encouraged and furthered.
 The artists do not have to leave a work, and are often engaged with the gallery, or aided with the exhibitions of their works hence.

-With the funds from the residency, the Robyn Beeche Grant was started in 2019, for young artists who have just completed their Masters program, to get funding, and guidance by a mentor for a month.
+They encourage residents from all creative fields of practice, including journalism, social sciences, environmental concerns, heritage/ conservation, etc. With the funds from the residency, the Robyn Beeche Grant was started in 2019, for young artists who have just completed their Masters program, to get funding, and guidance by a mentor for a month.
 The grant is looking to streamline, and work with 1 artist, and 1 mentor henceforth.

 In the current environment, they are waiting for the government to allow having residents, as the space is constructed in a naturally socially distanced way, with independent units of living and working.
 Applications for residents from September are already at the banks (of the Ganges.)